AwardOfSky/Held-Karp/README.md

 <h2><b>How to use:</b></h2>
-<p>This project comes with a executable jar file which you can run in a command line/prompt by typing:
+<p>This project comes with a executable jar file, which you can run in a command line/prompt by typing:
 <br><code>java -jar HeldKarp.jar</code></p>
 <p><b>Notes:</b>
 <br>1.
 The program can be quite memory hungry for computations with over 20 cities,
   <br>remember to allocate more memory to the jar execution if needed.
 <br>2.
-If you have a 64 bits JRE, you can run the program with the flag <code>-d64</code> to boost performance in 64 bit machines</p>
+If you have a 64 bits JRE, you can run the program with the flag <code>-d64</code> to boost performance in 64 bit machines.</p>
 <p><b>Example command:</b>
 <code>java -d64 -Xmx4096m -Xms4096m -jar HeldKarp.jar</code></p>